sluongng/staticcheck-codegen/README.md

 To obtain both the deps and the json config, just run `go run .` in this repo to have them printed in stdout.

 ## TODO

-- [ ] Make the code compatible with staticcheck 2021.1.1(v0.2.1): In a recent refactoring, staticcheck stopped exporting the analyzer as a mapped of `checkName -> analyzer` but instead just export them as a slice of analyzer instead.
-I need to check with staticcheck author to see whether that change can be reversed.
-If not, we can build a reverse map of `docTitle -> checkName` and get the checkName(i.e. `SA1007`) via matching docTitle.

 - [ ] Make a `deps.bzl` and `def.bzl` so that people can use this repository as a bazel dependency out of the box.
 Preferablly with the list of nogo dependencies exported as constants.